 Minho is a cool, rainy province in northwestern Portugal.
 It is home to Vinho Verde, the biggest DOC (Denominação de Origem Controlada) in the country.
 The land is almost entirely an elevated granite plateau traversed by rivers, including the Vinho Verde River which divides the region from Rías Baixas in Spain.

 Vinho Verde translates as “green wine,” which refers to its early drinkability rather than to its color (a common misperception).
 In truth, green could just as easily describe the lush, fertile countryside of this region, known for its ability to produce a plethora of agricultural goods.

-Wine was grown in the Minho as far back as the Romans, led by religious orders and produced mostly for domestic consumption.
+The wine was grown in the Minho as far back as the Romans, led by religious orders, and produced mostly for domestic consumption.
 Vinho Verde was first demarcated as a wine region in 1908 and became a DOC in 1984.

 Like neighboring Galicia in Spain, Minho has substantial Celtic influences.
 The region was part of the Roman Province and early medieval Kingdom of Gallaecia.
 Historical remains dot the landscape, a highlight being the Briteiros Iron Age hill fort, which was the largest Gallaecian stronghold in northern Portugal.

 In terms of cuisine, the coastal influence is felt in Minho more than in any other region in Portugal.
 Nearly everything the ocean has to offer is utilized in both new and time-tested preparations, all of which pair perfectly with the local wine.
 Particularly popular dishes are octopus, hake, sardines, and, of course, bacalhau.